Student Health Services at Moffitt Health Center

 The Mississippi State Department of Health (MSDH) is tasked with contact tracing.
 USM will be assisting with contact tracing per guidelines and protocols with MSDH.
 USM coordinated contact tracing begins when an individual affiliated with USM is diagnosed with COVID-19, laboratory-confirmed or probable.
 USM’s contact tracing interdisciplinary team will immediately identify and interview people with diagnosed COVID-19 in order to activate the contact tracing workflow.

-All persons who return to the campus from international travel must stay home for 14 days from the time they return.
-During this 14-day period, individuals need to practice physical distancing and monitor their health by:
+All unvaccinated/partially vaccinated persons who return to the campus from international or domestic travel must stay home for 7-10 days from the time they return.
+During this 7-10 day period, individuals need to monitor their health and practice physical distancing:

 USM faculty, staff and students will be encouraged to participate in an online educational module that includes general information on COVID-19 and prevention.
 This training will be offered through the university’s online training platform (Traliant).